Out & about: Dublin

-Topping my personal list of courses around Dublin would have to be The Island Golf Club.
-When making its start in Ireland, The Island Club was only accessible by boat, or you could walk if the tide was out.
-If the tide was in, and a storm was rolling through, golfers had no choice but to spend their night at the clubhouse bar until the weather cleared up.
+Topping our list of courses to play around Dublin would have to be The Island Golf Club.
+During the club's early years in Ireland, The Island Club was only accessible by boat, or you could walk if the tide was out.
+If the tide was in and a storm was rolling through, golfers had no choice but to spend their night at the clubhouse bar until the weather cleared up.
 Moving to present day, this intricate golf course starts you off with 8 straight par 4’s, ends the front 9 with a par 3 and doesn’t offer a par 5 until the 10th hole.
-The historic Island Club should be included on every golfer’s itinerary when playing in Dublin.
+The historic Island Club should be included on every golfer’s itinerary when playing in Ireland.

 The Island Golf Club

 Dublin has so many amazing links and parkland courses to offer.
-From the 2006 Ryder Cup, Palmer Course at the K Club to Rory Mcilory’s favourite links course The European Club, you can’t go wrong.
+From the 2006 Ryder Cup host, the Palmer North Course at The K Club to Rory McIlroy's favourite links course The European Club, you can’t go wrong.
 Whether you are a scratch golfer looking to play 36 holes of rugged links golf every day, or a 30-handicap sneaking in one round, you will find what you are looking for in Dublin.

-For an unbeatable night out, simply make your way down to the Temple Bar area in the Dublin City Centre.
+For an unbeatable night out, simply make your way down to the Temple Bar area in the Dublin city center.
 This area has countless pubs, clubs, restaurants and bars all within walking distance of each other.
 While deciding where your group is going to eat, you can enjoy live bands along the side walk.
-This area of Dublin has so much to offer, each night will give you a different experience than the last.
+This area of Dublin has so much to offer, each night will give you a different experience than the last while in Ireland.

 Links style golf can be quite a different game if you haven’t played it before.
-Sometimes you need to grab a 7 Iron and bump your chip onto the green because if the wind is blowing hard, your wedge shot will probably end up behind you.
-Lastly, a tip from firsthand experience….if your driver isn’t overly consistent, irons are typically a pretty safe bet off the tee box on a windy day in Ireland.
+Sometimes you need to grab a 7 iron and bump your chip onto the green because if the wind is blowing hard, your wedge shot will probably end up behind you.